PostHog/posthog.com/contents/handbook/growth/sales/contracts.md

 If a customer has an annual plan but doesn't _pay_ the whole year up front, we usually halve the discount.
 Our general principle is that a customer should get a discount because the cash up front is beneficial to PostHog, as it allows us to invest more in building more products, faster.

 > It's worth being aware that fast growing startups, even if they have the budget to pay annually, will probably prefer to pay quarterly or even monthly as flexibility may be a priority for them over saving 20%.

+### Nonprofit discounts

+We do offer additional discounts to nonprofits - these are entirely at your discretion, depending on the margin of the particular product(s) you are selling.
+We no longer offer a straight X% across all products, as they all have slightly different pricing.

 ## Payment method